Keurig K50 vs K55

-Customer reviews for these products reflect the quality, dependability, and performance of the machines.
+Customer reviews for the K50 and K55 reflect the quality, dependability, and performance of the coffee makers.

-The K55 seems to be Keurig’s answer to some of the problems that K50 experienced.
+The K55 seems to be the answer to some of the problems that the K50 experienced.
 The K55 has fewer complaints of unexpectedly not working.
-It also offers a convenient descaling feature that prolongs the life of the machine.
+It also offers a convenient descaling feature that prolongs the life of your maker.

 The K50 was unable to handle all types of K-Cup style pods.
 This issue was corrected with the creation of the K55.

-Overall, there are thousands of positive reviews and only a few complaints about either machine.
-We consider the Keurig K55 to be the best Keurig machine for its balance of features to cost ratio.
+Overall, there are thousands of positive reviews and only a few complaints about either appliance.
+We consider the K55 to be the best Keurig coffee maker for its balance of features to cost ratio.

 First, when comparing the Keurig K50 vs K55 you will notice they have very similar brewing systems.